Don’t buy a new one – just fix it up!

 Make it safe to work on

-I shut the machine down completely, no hibernation or standby for me.
-Flipped out the battery, and put it to one side.
+I shut the machine down completely; there was no hibernation or standby for me.
+I flipped out the battery and put it to one side.

 Remove all of the things

 In this case, removing the optical drive was non-optional.
-Unfortunately in my haste to shut the machine down, I neglected to eject the drive.
-This was not an issue; I simply inserted a fine needle into the manual eject hole to see on the right.
-After that, removing the drive was simply a matter of pulling on the DVD sled, the whole thing came away in one piece.
+Unfortunately, in my haste to shut the machine down, I neglected to eject the drive.
+This was not an issue; I inserted a fine needle into the manual eject hole to see on the right.
+After that, removing the drive was simply a matter of pulling on the DVD sledge; the whole thing came away in one piece.

-For this laptop, there are a few upgrade options, so a separate bottom panel (with sensible captive screws) can be removed.
-This reveals the memory slots, wireless card, GPU upgrade slot, and not one, but two hard drive slots.
-This is a big laptop, with a 17.1″ screen, so plenty of space inside for extra toys.
+There are a few upgrade options for this laptop, so a separate bottom panel (with sensible captive screws) can be removed.
+This reveals the memory slots, wireless card slot, SSD upgrade slot, and not one but two hard drive slots.
+This is a big laptop, with a 17.1″ screen, so there is plenty of space inside for extra toys.

-The next task was to pop out the hard drive, RAM DIMMS, and wireless card and set them aside somewhere safe (and ESD safe too!)
-We don’t want to damage them accidentally.
+The next task was to remove the hard drive, RAM DIMMS, and wireless card and set them aside somewhere safe (and ESD safe, too!).
+We didn’t want to damage them accidentally.

 A word of caution regarding flying wireless wires, with dinky little micro RF coaxial connectors – don’t pull them off with the wires.
-If the crimping is not up to standard you’ll weaken or even rip off the connection.
+If the crimping is not up to standard, you’ll weaken or even rip off the connection.
 Then you’ll have a bad day.
-Merely prise under the connector gently, with a spudger, and it will pop off.
+Merely pry under the connector gently, with a spudger, and it will pop off.

 Unscrew all the screws